dynacylabs/esp32_image_parser/README.md

 # ESP32 Firmware Image to ELF

+‼️This fork contains a bug fixes that caused the elf creation process to be interrupted

 This tool can be used to convert a flash dump from an ESP32 into an ELF file.

 Authors: @lynerc and @\_NickMiles\_